Jyotibhushan666/SMS-spam-detection/Spam-Detection-System-main/README.md

-Spam-Detection-System

-Overview:
+**Overview**

-SMS Spam Detection is a machine learning model that takes an SMS as input and predicts whether the message is a spam or not spam message.
-The model is built using Python and deployed on the web using Streamlit.
+The SMS Spam Detection System is a machine learning-based web application that classifies incoming SMS messages as Spam or Not Spam.
+It leverages natural language processing and machine learning algorithms to ensure accurate and efficient message classification.
+The system is developed in Python and deployed using Streamlit for an interactive web interface.

-Technology Used:
-Python,
-Scikit-learn,
-Pandas,
-NumPy, and
+** Technologies Used**

+Python

+Scikit-learn

+Pandas

+NumPy

 Streamlit

-Features:
-Data collection,
+**Key Features**

-Data cleaning and preprocessing,
+Data Collection: Gathering and organizing SMS datasets for training.

-Exploratory Data Analysis,
-Model building and selection, and
-Web deployment using Streamlit
+Data Preprocessing: Cleaning, tokenizing, and preparing text data for analysis.

+Exploratory Data Analysis (EDA): Visualizing and understanding patterns within the dataset.

+Model Building & Evaluation: Training, testing, and selecting the best-performing ML model.

+Web Deployment: Deploying the trained model as an interactive web app using Streamlit.